hoskra/hugo-metaviz/content/post/video_textures.md

 ## The result

-Live version of the Video texture player is avalable [here](https://vt-player.netlify.app), with list of all used examples including [clock](https://vt-player.netlify.app/clock.html) used in original paper [^1].
+Live version of the Video texture player is available [here](https://vt-player.netlify.app), with list of all used examples including [clock](https://vt-player.netlify.app/clock.html) used in original paper [^1].

 ### DynTex database